What does Sabatier mean?

 The round bolster with fine quillon (or guard) makes it easier to sharpen the blade all the way to the heel.
 The design also allows for a better grip creating greater comfort and control.

-White Micarta and Red and Green Stamina handles are impregnated with epoxy resin and pressed at high pressure, making them more resistant to heat and moisture than regular wood.
+White and Blue Jeans Micarta and Red and Green Stamina handles are impregnated with epoxy resin and pressed at high pressure, making them more resistant to heat and moisture than regular wood.

 Thiers-Issard’s skilled artisans take pride in making each handle, affixed with polished brass rivets, into a work of art.